JoelOliver/First-Java-OO-Project/README.md

 # First-Java-OO-Project
-Meu primeiro projeto em Java na cadeira de Java Orientado a Objetos pela Universidade Federal do Ceara.
+My first project using Java Language in Java OO Discipline for the Federal University of Ceara.